garrisons/frontend-assignment/README.md

+## How run this project

+I used [live server](https://www.npmjs.com/package/live-server), but you can use any lightweight server.

+It's just javascript... so no frameworks or anything.
+Hope that's ok!

 ## Streamlabs Frontend Take Home Assignment

 Hi there!
 We are happy you are interested in joining the frontend engineering team here at Streamlabs.
 We are on a mission of building tools to help content creators around the world grow, and we are excited to have you on board.